Don't Let Your JAMB Score Fool You. Here's the Real Math That Determines Your University Admission.

 O'Levels: Account for 20% of your total score.

-Here is the step-by-step math:
+Here is the step-by-step math.

-Calculating Your JAMB Component (50%):
+Calculating Your JAMB Component (50%)

-Formula: (Your JAMB Score / 400) * 50 or simply Your JAMB Score / 8
+Formula: Your JAMB Score / 8

 Example: If you scored 280 in JAMB, your component score is 280 / 8 = 35.
+So, you have secured 35 points out of a possible 50.

-Calculating Your Post-UTME Component (30%):
+Calculating Your Post-UTME Component (30%)

-Formula: (Your Post-UTME Score / Total Score) * 30
+Formula: (Your Post-UTME Score / Total Possible Score) * 30

 Example: If you scored 60 in a Post-UTME that was out of 100, your component score is (60 / 100) * 30 = 18.
+You've secured 18 points out of a possible 30.

 The Hidden Power: Calculating Your O'Level Component (20%)